adiHusky/3D-Object-Classification-Using-Capsule-Networks/Maya3D-Images-Dataset/Anindita/README.md

 print('Image datatype is \n', img.dtype)

 ```
+But our main motive was to import the properties of thousands of images to store its properties into a csv that we can use it for our database.
-Later one final script got created that gives the properties of images while it iterates through various folders and its images and gets the data exported to a CSV file.
+Later one final script got created that gets the properties of images while it iterates through various folders and its images and gets the property data exported to a CSV file.

 ![Branching]()
 ![Octocat]()

-And then I along with my team mates came up with the initial database schema and the .dbo file that is stored in the link []() that got modified later for the website integration.
+Then I along with my team mates came up with the initial database schema and the .dbo file is stored in the link []() that got modified later for the website integration.

+Next I got involved with the Cloud team to understand its scalability and implementation.
-First we started with how to connect a database in GCP.
+And got started with how to connect a database in GCP.
-Initially we did a dry run to create a database in Google Cloud Platform by running queries later to check if building a schema was possible in GCP and how.
+Initially we did a dry run to create a database in Google Cloud Platform by running queries to check if building a schema was possible in GCP and how.

 1.)
 Query to Create a Database:
 ```
 CREATE DATABASE Images;
 ```
 2.)
 Query to Insert data into a Database
 ```
 USE Images;
 CREATE TABLE entries (ImageName VARCHAR(255), Properties VARCHAR(255),